-At the same time, the soft drink companies’ interest and enthusiasm about the concept and opportunities that exclusivity provides on campus, from both a sales and activation standpoint, are critical.
+At the same time, the soft drink companies’ interest and enthusiasm about the concept and opportunities that exclusivity provides on campus, from both a sales and activation standpoint, were critical.
 Both Coca-Cola and Pepsi are considered integral partners on campus throughout the life of an exclusive pouring rights agreement, often contributing further to student life through scholarships, employment and other benefits.

-Spectrum and the beverage companies know that most consumers have deep-seated, lifelong passionate allegiances when it comes to their beverage of choice.
+Spectrum and the beverage companies knew that most consumers have deep-seated, lifelong passionate allegiances when it comes to their beverage of choice.
 University-aged consumers are a prime target for developing brand affinity and establishing a strong loyalty base, making exclusive beverage agreements a win-win for all parties.

 Spectrum Marketing has helped its Canadian and US post secondary institutional partners in North America raise hundreds of millions of dollars through exclusive pouring rights agreements.
 In the process, Spectrum has become the undisputed leader in this area and created a unique model whereby institutions can use a similar strategy to harness industry competition in other sectors, such as banking, infinity cards, and telecommunications.